amygdata/487-final/readme.md

 ## Description

-This project is designed to evaluate the feasibility of performance cross-domain stance detection.
+This project is designed to evaluate the feasibility of accurate cross-domain stance detection while utilizing data only from a single domain.
 There are two datasets included, SemEval-2016 Task 6 data and data from Reddit's /r/unpopularopinion, /r/trueunpopularopinion, and /r/rant.
 The target for stance detection is the idea that "Climate Change is a Real Concern" and there are three labels: "FAVOR", "AGAINST", "NONE".

 It includes two different models for this task: a Naive Bayes classifier and a pre-trained BERT model.
 The Naive Bayes classifier provides a baseline for performance, while the pre-trained BERT model is fine-tuned to the twitter data and is used to evaluate cross-domain performance.
 This allows for testing how well a model may generalize to new, unseen data from a different source.